If you and the other person agree on what you want in your family order, then you might not have to go to court.

 - Where can you get help with filling out court forms?, and

-- our Court forms page for links to sample filled-out forms.
+- Find a court form for links to sample filled-out forms.

 You might feel anxious about using the court forms, but it's just a matter of filling in certain facts.
 Take them one question at a time.